AzimAhmadzadeh/mvtsdata_toolkit/README.md

  - over 50 time series statistical features collected from a number of research studies of different domains,
  - an automated feature extraction process, provided in both sequential and parallel fashions,
  - a set of generic sampling methodologies,
- - a set of different normalization transformation on mvts data,
+ - a set of different normalization transformations on mvts data,
  - an automated data analysis process that provides basic summary on both mvts data and the extracted features.

 ----